apache/druid/docs/ingestion/ingestion-spec.md

 they cannot refer to other transforms.
 And they cannot remove fields, only add them.
 However, they can shadow a field with another field containing all nulls, which will act similarly to removing the field.

-Druid currently includes one kind of built-in transform, the expression transform.
-It has the following syntax:
+Druid includes two kinds of built-in transforms: expression transforms and [scan transforms](#scan-transform).
+The expression transform has the following syntax:

 ```
 {